hunterxcobby/100-days-of-code/log.md

    - Adjusted the code to display attributes alphabetically before the default `created_at` and `updated_at` attributes.

 4. **New Model Placement:**
-   - Explored options to control the placement of newly created models in the list.
+   - learned options to control the placement of newly created models in the list.
    - learned the desire to have newly created models appear at the top of the list.

 5. **Additional Changes and Testing:**